 - 4 No. one bed apartments

 - 96 No. two bed apartments

 - Guest suite for visitors

 - Communal residents lounge(s)

 - Commercial Kitchen and Bistro

 - Staff offices and meeting rooms

 - Assisted Bathroom

 - Buggy store

 - Laundry and stores/ refuse areas

-The proposed Extra Care housing is considered to fall within Use Class C3 by virtue of the Use Classes Order and does not therefore conflict with the sites allocation as a housing site.
-Members should however be aware that there is no policy justification for restricting tenure, future occupiers or potential buy to let sales.
+Members should be aware that there is no policy justification for restricting tenure, future occupiers or potential buy to let sales.

 Design, Density and Residential Amenity